sharon-zhao/sharon-zhao/README.md

 ## As a user:
 - I'd like to join in/out and change my password easily, and don't need to repeat log in every games
-- I'd like to view the result, if possible i want some rewards like start or flowers
+- I'd like to view the result, if possible I want some rewards like start or flowers
 - I hope there is not error during the game
 ## Wireframes
 - https://user-images.githubusercontent.com/62820094/81132939-1c9c0800-8f1e-11ea-98d2-60a42642fbc2.jpeg